Sometimes we arrive at a moment in life when the usual conversations no longer feel sufficient.

 For what is unfolding to be gently explored.

-For greater peace with what is present.
+For a different relationship with what is present.

 Sometimes we arrive at moments in life when we recognize that we are approaching a threshold.